Few come this way; not that the darkness

 Of the new as of the old.

-We are busy working to bring Edna St. Vincent Millay's "Few come this way" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Few come this way" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Few come this way" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.